Golden Outfield: World Series play

 In the 1912 World Series, Speaker batted .300, Hooper batted .290, and Lewis batted .188.
 All had three extra base hits in the series.
 In addition, Hooper made a famous bare-handed catch to rob the New York Giants' Larry Doyle of a home run to preserve a Red Sox victory in game 7 of the series.

 In the 1915 World Series, all members of the trio had solid hitting performances, with Lewis batting .444, Hooper .350, and Speaker .294.
 In addition Speaker made a spectacular catch to rob Dode Paskert of an extra base hit that would have won game 2 for the Philadelphia Phillies.
 After the series, which the Red Sox won in five games, sportswriter George R. Holmes proclaimed that the Golden Outfield was the greatest outfield of all time.
 In October 1965, Baseball Digest wrote that the 1915 Boston performance was the greatest by an outfield in World Series history.
 It would be the last time that all three men played on the same team, as Speaker was traded to Cleveland before the 1916 season.

 Rivalry

 During the 1910s, the Red Sox were beset by a religious rivalry, and members of the Golden Outfield were not immune to this.
 Lewis and catcher Bill Carrigan were leaders of the Catholic faction, while Speaker, pitcher Smokey Joe Wood, and third baseman Larry Gardner were leaders of the Protestant faction.
 Speaker and Lewis, in particular, did not get along.
 One day in 1913, Speaker annoyed Lewis by repeatedly knocking Lewis' cap off.
 Lewis said, "Do that again and I'll kill you."
 After Speaker continued to do it, Lewis hit him in the shins with a baseball bat, and Speaker had to be helped off the field.
+According to a Red Sox clubhouse insider, there was one full season where Speaker did not speak to Lewis or Hooper "because they were Catholics and he wasn't...They used to hate each other.
+Hate each other!"